A list of types of Muay Thai knockouts in professional fights.

 Let's take a look at different types of finishing moves in Muay Thai.

-Muay Thai elbow knockouts:
+Muay Thai elbow knockout:

-Muay Thai flying knee KO:
+Muay Thai flying knee knockout:

-The knee is the king, especially a flying knee
+The knee is the king, a flying knee especially

-Muay Thai head kick KO's:
+Muay Thai head kick knockouts: